Iztat Water Project – Morocco

 Electricity was installed just seven years ago, and there is still no running water, paved road, or health services.

-Water and Sanitation Project – Morocco was previously successfully completed in the same area by Peace Corps Volunteer Cynthia Berning
+The Khoukhate Water and Sanitation Project – Morocco was previously successfully completed in the same area by Peace Corps Volunteer Cynthia Berning

 Iztat is a community supported almost entirely by subsistence agriculture fed by the valley’s natural springs.
 These springs have been channeled into a complex system of irrigation ditches that carry the water from its sources to the fields surrounding the village.
 Except for a few weeks out of the year, the area sees very little rain, so these irrigation channels are vital for the cultivation of all crops.